Amplifier power supplies

 Determine twice the worst case maximum current that will blow the mains fuse and four times the maximum peak voltage as a minimum, then select a type higher than that, ie; a 25/35A, 400V device is a better choice than say 8A, 200V.

 Thought should be given to a rectifier bridge's need to dissipate heat, bearing in mind that the voltage drop per diode can be 0.9-1.3V (eg: 5A load x 1V drop = 5W per diode, x2 diodes conducting = 10W per package).
-The safe continuous load at a junction temperature of say 50°C can be halved at 100°C.
+The safe continuous load at a junction temperature of say 50°C can be halved at 100°C so heat-sinking by bolting the package to the chassis or a cabinet panel (with heat-sink compound) can help.

 Diodes used to clamp supply rails to ground, or outputs to supply rails, should be rated at four times the total supply voltage and double the current required to blow relevant fuses.